 Nominations will be invited using the Nomination Form that accompanies these Terms of Reference.

-Any Mayor or Councillor from any Member Council may self-nominate or be nominated to fill a position on the Strategic Advisory Committee.
+Any elected or appointed representative from any Member Council may self-nominate or be nominated to fill a position on the Strategic Advisory Committee.

 If more nominations than vacant positions are received, a secret ballot will be held.